 Calculating the growth optimal strategy is generally very difficult in discrete time and is treated in Bellman and Kalaba (1957), Elton and Gruber (1974) and Maier, Peterson, and Weide (1977b) although the difficulties disappear whenever the market is complete.
-This is similar to the case when jumps in asset prices happen at random.
-In the continuous-time continuous-diffusion case, the problem is much easier and was solved in Merton (1969).
-This problem along with a general study of the properties of the GOP have been studied for decades and is still being studied today.
-Mathematicians fascinated by the properties of the GOP has contributed to the literature with a significant number of theoretical articles spelling out the properties of the GOP in a variety of scenarios and increasingly generalized settings, including continuous time models based on semimartingale representation of asset prices.
-Today, solutions to the problem exist in a semi-explicit form and in the general case, the GOP can be characterized in terms of the semimartingale characteristic triplet.
-A nonlinear integral equation must still be solved to get the portfolio weights.
-The properties of the GOP and the formulas required to calculate the strategy in a given set-up are discussed in Section 2..
-It has been split into two parts.
-Section 2.1. deals with the simple discrete time case, providing the main properties of the GOP without the need of demanding mathematical techniques.
-Section 2.2. deals with the fully general case, where asset price processes are modeled as semimartingales, and contains examples on important special cases.
+This is similar to the case when jumps happen at random.
+In the continuous-time continuousdiffusion case, the problem is much easier and was solved in Merton (1969).
+This problem along with a general study of the properties of the GOP has been studied for decades and is still being studied today.
+Mathematicians fascinated by the properties of the GOP has contributed to the literature with a significant number of theoretical articles spelling out the properties of the GOP in a variety of scenarios and increasingly generalized settings, including continuous time models based on semi-martingale representation of asset prices.
+Today, solutions to the problem exists in a semi-explicit form5 and in the general case, it can be characterized in terms of the semimartingale characteristic triplet.
+The properties of the GOP and the formulas required to calculate the strategy in a given set-up is discussed in Section 2.
+It has been split in two parts.
+Section 2.1 deals with the simple discrete time case, providing the main properties of the GOP without the need of demanding mathematical techniques.
+Section 2.2 deals with the fully general case, where asset prices processes are modeled as semimartingales, and contains examples on important special cases.

-The growth optimality and the properties highlighted in Section 2. inspired authors to recommend the GOP as a universally "best" strategy and this sparked a heated debate.
+The growth optimality and the properties highlighted in Section 2 inspired authors to recommend the GOP as a universally "best" strategy and this sparked a heated debate.
 In a number of papers Paul Samuelson and other academics argued that the GOP was only one among many other investment rules and any belief that the GOP was universally superior rested on a fallacy.
-The substance of this discussion is explained in details in Section 3.1..
-The debate from the late sixties and seventies contains some important lessons to be held in mind when discussing the application of the GOP as a long term investment strategy.
+The substance of this discussion is explained in details in Section 3.1.
+The debate in the late sixties and seventies contains some important lessons to be held in mind when discussing the application of the GOP as a long term investment strategy.